jamyooes/DOTWebMap/README.md

 ## Asset information and zooming
-Can zoom by scrolling with the mouse or clicking on the + in the top left corner Can move around the map by dragging the curose (left click and move the mouse)
+Can zoom by scrolling with the mouse or clicking on the + in the top left corner Can move around the map by dragging the cursor (left click and move the mouse)
 ![](https://github.com/jamyooes/DOTWebMap/blob/main/walkthrough/walkthrough2.gif)

 ## Politcal Boundaries and dynamic charts